B1naryB0b/Bit-Lab-Digital-Garden/README.md

 # Bit Lab

-This is a vault of information on **anything game dev**.
+This is a vault of information on anything game dev.
 I'm hoping to make this the birth place of a community focused on bringing together the vast amounts of game development resources onto a single, easy to navigate, easy to understand, website.

 Click [here](https://bit-lab.vercel.app/) to be directed to the Bit Lab home page.